availproject/avail-light-tracking-service/README.md

 ## API endpoints

-`/ping` - Avail Light Client delivers its ping payload using a POST method to this endpoint
+### GET /client-info/{public_key}

-`/client-info/{public_key}` - GET request to this endpoint returns information about the light client with the provided public key
+Retrieves information about a light client identified by its public key.

+### POST /ping

+Endpoint for Avail Light Client to deliver its ping payload.

 ## Notes